 Can I pay off my home buyer’s plan early?

 Yes.
-According to the RRSP withdrawal rules, you must begin repayments in the second year following the withdrawal.
+According to the RRSP repayment rules, you must begin repayments in the second year following the withdrawal.
 However, you can choose to pay all at once.

 Can I use my RRSP to buy my first house?

-Yes, you can withdraw up to $35,000 from your RRSP to buy your first house under the Home Buyer’s Plan.
-This amount is tax-free so far you keep up with your minimum repayment amount.
+Yes.
+You can withdraw up to $35,000 from your RRSP to buy your first house under the RRSP Home Buyer’s Plan.
+This amount is tax-free as long as you keep up with your minimum repayment amount.

-More so, you can withdraw up to $70,000 if you are buying your first home with your partner or taking another HBP loan.
+Moreover, you can withdraw up to $70,000 if you buy your first home with your partner or take another HBP loan.

-The strict penalty is the major disadvantage of a first-time Home Buyer’s Plan with RRSP.
-You are expected to pay the full HBP loan within 15 years or face tax charges.
+The major disadvantage of a first-time Home Buyer’s Plan with RRSP is that you are expected to pay the full HBP loan within 15 years or face tax charges.
 Missing the annual minimum payment also attracts tax charges.

 Overall, you must be financially disciplined to keep up with your HBP loan because you will be repaying the loan while paying your home mortgage at the same time.

-Can I use first time home buyer twice Canada?
+Can I use first-time home buyers’ plans twice in Canada?

 Absolutely.
-Once you pay off your complete previous HB loan as at when due, you’ll be eligible for another loan.
+Once you pay off your complete previous HBP loan as of when due, you’ll be eligible for another loan.